voyeg3r/dotfiles/rcfiles/vim/wiki/ZsHell.md

 With setopt HIST_IGNORE_SPACE, you can prepend the above command with a space character to prevent it from being writting to $HISTFILE.

-## create one folder for each file and movi it into it
+## create one folder for each file and move it into it

 first you have to know something about filename and file's extensions when it comes to shell script